jpdillingham/serverless-todo/README.md

 # serverless-todo
-A serverless AWS todo app for QC Coders.
+A serverless AWS todo app for the QC Coders meetup [Let's Code: Serverless AWS](https://www.meetup.com/QCCoders/events/249754081/).

+Take a look at the [Documentation](/docs) to get started.